rbrady/django-bootstrapped/README.rst

 * Note: The popover javascript file has a dependency on the twipsy file.
 If you add popover to the list and forget to add twipsy, the tag will do it for you.

 Alternatively, you may just want to include all of the scripts.
-If so, just use `all` for the tag arguments.
+If so, just use `all` for the tag arguments.:

     {% bootstrap_js all %}

 ```bootstrap_custom_less```